Alimony in Massachusetts

 At Koiles Pratt Family Law Group, our lawyers are diligent to stay up-to-date as the laws change, and we are ready to help you evaluate your alimony issues to determine what is right as expressed through with these recent legislative updates.
 In many divorces, alimony brings out strong emotions and disagreement.
 We are prepared to advocate on your behalf while representing your interests in court or out.

 How Alimony Is Calculated

 This new law ended the common practice of Massachusetts family court judges awarding alimony as a permanent entitlement to last a lifetime for a marriage of any duration.
 More importantly, this is the first time formal guidelines had been spelled out concerning calculation of alimony payments.
 This new formula is based on the length of the marriage and sets term limits for alimony.
 Our attorneys can help you prepare a petition or defense in support of an appropriate alimony order taking these limits into account:

 - If the marriage lasted five years or less, the presumed alimony term under the law is up to 50% of the number of months of marriage.

-- If the marriage was 10 years or less but greater than five years, the presumed alimony term under the law is up to 60% of the number of months of marriage.
+- If the marriage was 5-10 years, the presumed alimony term under the law is up to 60% of the number of months of marriage.

 - For marriages between 10 and 15 years long, the presumed alimony term under the law is up to 70% of the number of months of marriage.